-Today, it is practiced by millions around the world.
+Today, it is practised by millions around the world.
 It has become popular due to its many positive effects on one’s physical and mental health.
 One of its most famous practitioners is international pop star Madonna, who practices Kundalini Yoga three times per week.

 Types of Yoga

-Though yoga is believed to have originated in India, it is now a universal phenomenon which has spread to many countries.
+Though yoga is believed to have originated in India, it is now a universal phenomenon that has spread to many countries.
 In the West, yoga has been adopted by athletes and celebrities.
 It has also been considered an alternative therapy for conditions such as arthritis and high blood pressure.

 1. Ashtanga yoga

 Ashtanga yoga is an ancient form of yoga that originated in India.
-It’s considered to be one of the most rigorous forms of the practice, though it can also be gentle and therapeutic depending on the needs of the person practicing it.
+It’s considered to be one of the most rigorous forms of the practice, though it can also be gentle and therapeutic depending on the needs of the person practising it.

 The ashtanga yoga technique encompasses physical postures combined with focused breathing patterns through a series of poses or “asanas.” including standing asanas, seated asanas, and supine asanas.
 Each one is designed to strengthen the body and mind.

-The entire practice of the Ashtanga types of yoga takes about an hour and is done in a heated room with thirty minutes of warm up exercises and twenty minutes of cool down exercises.
+The entire practice of the Ashtanga types of yoga takes about an hour and is done in a heated room with thirty minutes of warm-up exercises and twenty minutes of cool-down exercises.

 2. Hatha yoga

 Hatha yoga is a branch of yoga philosophy that is typically more focused on physical activity, the individual’s personal practice, and the connection to one’s body.
 It’s rooted in physical exercises designed to strengthen muscles and stamina, correct postures, and balance body energy.
-Practicing hatha yoga can help improve overall health and wellness by developing a sense of calmness through breathing techniques and meditation.
+Practising hatha yoga can help improve overall health and wellness by developing a sense of calmness through breathing techniques and meditation.

-Hatha Yoga has been practiced for centuries.
+Hatha Yoga has been practised for centuries.
 Hatha Yoga is derived from the Sanskrit words “ha” which means sun, “tha” meaning moon, and “ya” meaning to control.
 Roughly translated, it can be understood as “union of mind and body”.